IB Group 3 subjects: Unit 4, Global economics

 The final exams consist of three papers for HL and two for SL.
 There have been changes to both the external and internal assessments starting with the 2022 examination period.
 Paper 1 consists of one prompt from each of Microeconomics, Macroeconomics and Global Economics.
 Students choose and write on one of the prompts only.
-Each question is divided into two sections with part (a) being worth 10 points and part (b) being worth 15.
+Each question is divided into two sections, with part (a) being worth 10 points and part (b) being worth 15, involving real world examples (RWEs).
 Paper 2 involves answering one of two data response questions.
-Each question pulls material from any of the four sections of the course.
+Each question pulls material from any of the three sections of the course.
 Paper 2 is worth 40 points.
-Paper 3 involves calculations (only HL is required to do this paper), with two mandatory questions that involve all sections of the course.
-Internal assessment includes three commentaries of current news items involving the use of economic concepts and terminology.
+Paper 3 is for HL students only, and is calculation based, with two mandatory questions that involve all sections of the course.
+The economics internal assessment (IA) includes three commentaries on current news items (no further than 1 year back) involving the use of one of the 9 economic concepts and terminology.
 The time allowed for each exam is a strict limit of 75 minutes each for Paper 1 and 105 minutes for Paper 2 and Paper 3.